 2. Respiratory system Organization and development External nose, nasal cavity, paranasal sinuses Larynx - cartilages, membranes, muscles and vocal cord Trachea and bronchi and bronchial tree Lungs and pleura - topography, Segments, lobules.
-Functional unit Surface projection of pleura and lungs Mediastinum X - ray of respiratory organs Inter nded Learning outcomes The s student should able to describe the plan and organization of the organs of respiration describe the development of the respiratory system Lary • describe the cartilages of the larynx, the membranes, muscles, Rima glottis and its function in respiration and phonation Pleu ral cavity outline the extent of pleural cavity and lines of pleural reflection and the surface projection of pleura and lungs describe the pleural recesses describe the relations of the pleural cavity to lungs, diaphragm, heart and pericardium and major blood vessels, liver, kidney and spleen, stomach. outline the nerve supply of parietal and visceral pleura and state the sites of referred pain describe the X-ray appearance of a normal lung and pleural cavity explain the radiological appearance in a pleural effusion, pneumothorax and haemothorax outline the anatomical basis for choice of a site for pleural tap
+Functional unit Surface projection of pleura and lungs Mediastinum X - ray of respiratory organs Inter nded Learning outcomes The s student should able to describe the plan and organization of the organs of respiration describe the development of the respiratory system Nasa Lary al cavity structure of the external nose, nasal cavity, paranasal sinuses and their adaptation to their functions describe the bony walls and structures related describe the appearance of the lateral wall and the openings of the paranasal sinuses define the olfactory region describe the features of the respiratory epithelium and its relation to function Pleu ral cavity outline the extent of pleural cavity and lines of pleural reflection and the surface projection of pleura and lungs describe the pleural recesses describe the relations of the pleural cavity to lungs, diaphragm, heart and pericardium and major blood vessels, liver, kidney and spleen, stomach. outline the nerve supply of parietal and visceral pleura and state the sites of referred pain describe the X-ray appearance of a normal lung and pleural cavity explain the radiological appearance in a pleural effusion, pneumothorax and haemothorax outline the anatomical basis for choice of a site for pleural tap